-With millions upon millions of journal articles being published every year it is impossible to keep up.
+With millions upon millions of journal articles published yearly, it is impossible to keep up.
 Every month we ask some of our friends from PERUKI (Paediatric Emergency Research in UK and Ireland) to point out something that has caught their eye.

 Article 1: The immediate impact of different types of television on young children’s executive function.